rancher/distros-test-framework/docs/qase.md

 ### Usage
 - Go to gh actions https://github.com/rancher/distros-test-framework/actions
-- Click on `run workflow` and select the `Qase-Patch-Validation-Create` workflow.
+- Click on `run workflow` and select the `Create Patch Validation Test Run` workflow.
 - Fill in the required parameters with targeted rcs.
 - Based on parameters above, the workflow will create the title, description and milestone for the test run in Qase.